-This 40-credit Master of Biotechnology Enterprise and Entrepreneurship degree is composed of 6 Required Core Courses, 1 Customizable Core Course, and 3 Elective Courses.
-Within the Required Core Courses is the culminating experience of a Practicum.
-In addition, you can choose to pursue the optional Area of Concentration:
+This 36-credit Master of Arts degree is composed of 3 Required Core Courses, 1 Customizable Core Course, and 8 Elective Courses.
+Within the Required Core Courses is the culminating experience of a Research and Thesis III course.
+In addition, you can choose to pursue one of the three optional Areas of Concentration, including:

 Core Courses - Required

 • Schedule "Government & Politics" during your first semester.

 • Enroll in "Research & Thesis III: Government" during your final semester.

 This course offers an overview of power and politics through the study of the government of the United States.
 All governments combine coercion and legitimacy.
 In a stable and legitimate system of government, coercion is hardly noticed.
 Government comes to be seen as a source of benefits.
 The purpose of the course is to look behind institutions, practices, and benefits to appreciate how, for what, and for whom we are governed.
 We shall examine some of the major institutions of American government, some of America's political processes, and some of the key forces competing for power in the U.S. to see how decisions in the areas of economic, social and foreign policy are reached.
 This is a core course of the Government Program but is open to all students.

 The purpose of this core course in the Government Program is for students to refine their thesis topic, develop their research design and complete a working outline for their thesis.
 Students will begin to research and write their thesis during this class in earnest.
 The course format is working sessions focused on specific research-oriented tasks.
 Emphasis will be placed on completing the literature review and methodology sections of the thesis.
 Students will also complete by semester end a preliminary chapter of their thesis papers and work with the professor to develop a plan for the other two papers that will comprise the portfolio thesis.